 Merge and split cells

 If you want to merge the cells of a row or a column into one cell, select the cells that you want to merge.
-Then select Merge Cells on the Layout tab in the Table Tools menu.
+Then select Merge Cells on the Layout tab.

 If on the other hand you want to split a cell into several cells, select the cell you want to split.
 Then select Split Cells from the Layout tab.
 Specify how many rows or columns you want to split the cell over (see image below).
 Accept by clicking on OK.